PandaJules/GameGig2017/README.md

 # Installation Instructions

-You can install LÖVE by downloading it from the [LÖVE homepage](https://love2d.org/) or by following the instructions below for this workshop.
-Assets are found [here](#asset-links).
+You can install LÖVE by downloading it from the [LÖVE homepage](https://love2d.org/) or by following the instructions below.

 ## Windows